 By Riana Topan

-Riana Topan is a campaign manager with Humane Society International/Canada and runs the Forward Food program, which helps institutions across Canada increase their offerings of delicious and nutritious plant-based options that are better for animals, the environment, and human health.
+Riana Topan is a campaign manager with Humane Society International/Canada.
+She runs the organization’s Forward Food program, which helps institutions across Canada increase their offerings of delicious and nutritious plant-based options that are better for animals, the environment, and human health.